SDS Sigma series: Memory

 Memory in the Sigma systems can be addressed as individual bytes, halfwords, words, or doublewords.

 All 32-bit Sigma systems except the Sigma 5 and Sigma 8 used a memory map to implement virtual memory.
 The following description applies to the Sigma 9, other models have minor differences.

 The effective virtual address of a word is 17 bits wide.
 Virtual addresses 0 thru 15 are reserved to reference the corresponding general purpose register, and are not mapped.
 Otherwise, in virtual memory mode the high-order eight bits of an address, called virtual page number, are used as an index to an array of 256 13-bit memory map registers.
 The thirteen bits from the map register plus the remaining nine bits of the virtual address form the address used to access real memory.

 Access protection is implemented using a separate array of 256 two-bit access control codes, one per virtual page (512 words), indicating a combination of read/write/execute or no access to that page.

 Independently, an array of 256 2-bit access control registers for the first 128k words of real memory function as a "lock-and-key" system in conjunction with two bits in the program status doubleword.
 The system allows pages to be marked "unlocked", or the key to be a "master key".
 Otherwise the key in the PSD had to match the lock in the access register in order to reference the memory page.

+Diagnostic facilities

+All the frames were powered by a PT16B power supply which took HF power input from a PT14/PT15 pair mounted on the rear frame rack.
+The PT16s could be margined by a switch to increase or decrease voltages (+4, +8 and -4) by 5% in order to amplify failing components.
+The control panel also had a switch to allow increasing or decreasing basic clock rate for the same reason.
+These were for use by maintenance staff.

+The Sigma 9 also had a series of registers called "SNAP" registers.
+The collected the status of various internal registers in the system at each clock tick.
+The major CPU diagnostics, for example 9Auto, 9Suffix) which tested various instructions, were supplied with a 9-track tape containing "Snap Data".
+This allowed the diagnostic, on an error detection, to run the instruction in "Snap Mode" which allowed the system to repeat the instruction one CPU phase at a time and collect the real data in the snap registers and compare it with correct example snap data from the snap tape.
+In this way an engineer could quickly see where a register bit was failing, amongst some other failure types.